Host your Retreat or Event at Talalla

 Talalla Retreat offers the perfect setting to conduct a retreat, training or conference.
 The Yoga Shala is large and can accommodate up to 45 participants, it is an open sided studio, with a large wall along the back, ideal where wall space is needed.
 The studio is set in an open grassed coconut grove opposite the large swimming pool.

 We offer a smaller yoga shala which is perfect for private groups and an open beachfront shala available for sunrise yoga or meditation.
 There is no charge for using the Talalla Yoga Shalas.
 It is included as part of your groups package.
-We provide all props including mats, blankets, blocks and bolsters.
+We provide speakers and projectors, as well as all props including mats, blankets, blocks and bolsters.

 If you would like to utilize our studio and host your group at Talalla, please email us at firstname.lastname@example.org and we will endeavour to meet your personalized requirements.